- Form 1098-T Information

 Purpose of the Form 1098-T

-The IRS requires the student’s social security number be printed on the 1098-T form.
-If the number printed on your form is incorrect, please present your social security card to a member of the Records Section in the Office of the University Registrar.
+The IRS requires the student’s social security number be printed on 1098-T forms.
+If the number printed on your form is incorrect, please present your Social Security card to a member of the Records Section in the Office of the University Registrar.
 This documentation is required in order to update the social security number that the University has on record.
-This must be done before a new 1098-T form can be issued.
-The “revised” 1098-T form will not be issued until AUGUST.
+The deadline to submit the correct Social Security Number (SSN) is July 15.
+The corrected 1098-T form will not be issued until AUGUST.

 The majority of international students are *NOT* eligible to claim education expense tax credits on their federal tax forms since, as international students, they do not meet one of these categories: